thephpleague/commonmark/docs/1.0/customization/overview.md

 Simple delimiter-based inlines (like emphasis, strikethrough, etc.) can be parsed without needing a dedicated inline parser by leveraging the new [Delimiter Processing](/1.0/customization/delimiter-processing/) functionality.

+## AST manipulation

+Once the [Abstract Syntax Tree](/1.0/customization/abstract-syntax-tree/) is parsed, you are free to access/manipulate it as needed before it's passed into the rendering engine.

 ## Customize HTML Output with Custom Renderers

 Renders convert the parsed blocks/inlines from the AST representation into HTML.
 There are two types of renderers: